 - Periodic seminars, workshops, yajna-s and camps to support and supplement BV and

-- Language classes, Cultural classes and programs.
+- Language classes, Cultural classes and programs for adults and children.

 - A beautiful, serene ashram environment to facilitate the spiritual growth of all aspirants.

 adults and children with special needs.
-However, if a mutually acceptable solution cannot be reached, CMSD reserves the right to decline/rescind registrations.
+However, if a mutually acceptable solution cannot be reached, CMSD reserves the right to decline/rescind registration.